How to Pack Home Theatre in 7 Simple Steps

 Also read: How to pack and move fragile items

-Use strong packing tape to seal the box around the edges and weak points to enhance the box's strength.
+Seal the box with strong packing tape around the edges and weak points to enhance the box's strength.

 How To Securely Load Home Theatre Equipment?